dotnet/docs/docs/standard/threading/overview-of-synchronization-primitives.md

  For a conceptual overview, see [Semaphore and SemaphoreSlim](../../../docs/standard/threading/semaphore-and-semaphoreslim.md).

- <xref:System.Threading.SemaphoreSlim?displayProperty=fullName> is a lightweight semaphore for synchronization within a single process boundary.
+ <xref:System.Threading.SemaphoreSlim?displayProperty=nameWithType> is a lightweight semaphore for synchronization within a single process boundary.

  [Back to top](#top)